xasopheno/weresocool/README.md

 <em>Make cool sounds.
 Impress your friends/pets/plants.</em>

 ![WereSoCool](../main/imgs/application.png)
 **WereSoCool** is a programming language for composing microtonal music geometrically.
 This language doesn't assume familiarity with either microtonal music or computer programming, but experience with either will certainly help.
-I recommend starting with the tutorials and when you feel sufficiently confident,  try to make some cool things.
-There's no better way to learn than to make stuff.
-If you get stuck, feel free to reach out to me weresocool at xasopheno dot com.

 ## Listen:
 Watch/Listen to some examples from the language [here](https://www.weresocool.org/play/arcs).

-## Make Cool Sounds:
+## Installation:
 ### Macos:

-The most recent version of the Macos application can be downloaded [here](https://www.weresocool.org/downloads).
+`brew install macos`

-### Linux:
+### Arch Linux:

-Currently on linux, you'll need to compile this locally.
-See Development.
+Availabe on the AUR here.

+### Cargo:

+WereSoCool can be installed via on any unix system via cargo

+`cargo install weresocool`

 ### Windows
 This does not currently work on Windows...<em>sad panda</em>.
 If you're interested in using this software on a Windows machine, reach out and I'll work on it.